user5012/BitClient/README.md

 # BitClient

-BitClient is an open-source project for a Bitcoin client, currently under active development.
-Written in C++ using Visual Studio, this project aims to implement core functionality for interacting with the Bitcoin network, allowing for transactions, blockchain syncing, and more.
+BitClient is an open-source project for a Bit torrent client, currently under active development.
+Written in C++ using Visual Studio, this project aims to implement core functionality for interacting with the Bit torrent network, allowing downloads faster, connecting with peers, and more.

 ⚠️ **Note:** BitClient is a work-in-progress and not yet feature-complete.
 Contributions and feedback are welcome as development continues.